heavyai/heavydb/README.md

 # Contributing

 In order to clarify the intellectual property license granted with Contributions from any person or entity, MapD must have a Contributor License Agreement ("CLA") on file that has been signed by each Contributor, indicating agreement to the [Contributor License Agreement](CLA.txt).
-If you have not already done so, please complete and sign, then scan and email a pdf file of this Agreement to [contributors@mapd.com](mailto:contributors@mapd.com).
+After making a pull request, a bot will notify you if a signed CLA is required and provide instructions for how to sign it.
 Please read the agreement carefully before signing and keep a copy for your records.

 # Building